Geary Boulevard Improvement Project

 Giới thiệu Dự án (Project Introduction)

 The Geary Boulevard Improvement Project is the second phase of work, aiming to extend those benefits to the western part of the corridor between Stanyan Street and 34th Avenue in the Richmond by improving Muni’s 38 Geary bus service and addressing traffic safety.
 The SFMTA conducted several rounds of outreach between 2021 and 2023, asking neighbors about their priorities for Geary.
-We used this feedback to develop the detailed project design, which includes new side-running transit lanes and bus stop changes.
+We used this feedback to develop the detailed project design.

-The Geary Boulevard Improvement Project, including the complete Quick-Build component, was unanimously approved by the SFMTA Board at the August 15 meeting.
+The Geary Boulevard Improvement Project, including the complete Quick-Build component, was unanimously approved by the SFMTA Board at the August 15, 2023 meeting and implemented in Fall 2023.

 Diagram showing upgrades planned as part of the Geary Boulevard Improvement Project: 1) Dedicated bus lanes adjacent to the parking lane; 2) Bus stop changes such as removals and relocations; 3) Pedestrian bulb-outs and other safety improvements; 4) Bus bulb-outs (sidewalk extensions at bus stops)